-RMTC-D/HH dives into the eighth high-leverage practice (HLP) from the Collaboration for Effective Educator Development, Accountability and Reform (CEEDAR) Center and the Council for Exceptional Children (CEC)’s publication High-Leverage Practices in Special Education.
+RMTC-DHH dives into the eighth high-leverage practice (HLP) from the Collaboration for Effective Educator Development, Accountability and Reform (CEEDAR) Center and the Council for Exceptional Children (CEC)’s publication High-Leverage Practices in Special Education.
 HLP8 states, “Provide positive and constructive feedback to guide students’ learning and behavior.”
+Learn how providing feedback to students who are deaf or hard of hearing (DHH) may look different for this population.

 Music written and produced by Samuel McIntire